 - 1. Place cooking utensil on burner. - 2.
-Push in and turn the Surface Control knob to LITE.
-Note: All electronic ignitors will click at the same time.
-However, only the burner you are turning on will ignite. - 3.
+Push in and turn the Surface Control knob counterclockwise to LITE. - 3.
 Visually check that the burner has lit. - 4.
-After the burner lights, turn the control knob to the desired flame size.
+After the burner ignites, turn the control knob to the desired flame size.
+The knob can now be turned in either direction without being pushed in.
 The control knobs do not have to be set at a particular mark.
 Use the guides and adjust the flame as needed.
-DO NOT cook with the control knob in the LITE position.
-(The electronic ignitor will continue to click if left in the LITE position.) - 5.
-To turn the burner off, turn the control knob as far as it ill go, to the OFF position.
+DO NOT cook with the control knob in the LITE position, as this will cause excess wear on the ignitor electrode. - 5.
+To turn the burner off, turn the control knob clockwise as far as it will go, to the OFF position.

 In the event of an electrical power outage, the surface burners can be lit manually.
 To light a surface burner, hold a lit match to the burner head, then slowly turn the surface control knob to LITE.
+After the burner ignites, turn the control knob to the desired flame size.
 Use caution when lighting surface burners manually.

-Surface burner in use when an electrical power failure occurs will continue to operate normally.
+Surface burners in use when an electrical power failure occurs will continue to operate normally.